kremalicious/blog/README.md

 This generates the site and assets with some Jekyll development options and starts a local dev server combined with a livereloading watch task under `http://localhost:1337`.

-**[jekyll-picture-tag](https://github.com/robwierzbowski/jekyll-picture-tag) makes site generation very slow at the moment.** During development, uncommenting [some lines](https://github.com/kremalicious/kremalicious3/blob/master/_src/_plugins/picture_tag.rb#L142-L144) in that plugin's file speeds up regeneration dramatically.
-Seriously, from like 10 min. to 10 sec.
-Downside: no teaser images or photos in the development build.

 ```bash
 grunt server